kyusubshin/ScammerUniversityFinals/README.md

 - the probability of “No” (=0)
 - errors / refusals treated as -1 (very rare for this category)

-We conducted two levels of analysis:
+We created 2 visualizations for this analysis:

-(a) Cross-model & cross-language comparison
 We averaged the “yes-probability” for each model–language combination and visualized:
-- a bar chart showing risk preference tendencies across all seven LLMs and six languages
+- a bar chart showing risk preference tendencies across all seven LLMs and five languages
 - a heatmap summarizing model-language differences in a compact form These visualizations highlight how the same question can elicit more risk-averse or more risk-seeking behaviors depending on both the LLM architecture and the prompt language.

-(b) Within-model language comparison
-To examine linguistic effects more directly, we created per-model visualizations, where each figure compares the six prompt languages for a single model.
-This allows us to observe whether a given LLM (e.g., ChatGPT-4o, Gemini, Llama, DeepSeek, Qwen, etc.) becomes systematically more risk-averse or risk-seeking when answering in different language.
-These plots reveal how language framing influences a model’s decision boundary even when the underlying architecture remains constant.

 ### _5. Statistical Testing_